fbraem/mqweb/docs/configure.md

 MQWeb App
 ---------
-When you use a client solution like [MQWeb app](https://github.com/fbraem/mqwebapp) then you need to set `mq.web.app` property to the document root of the web application:
+When you use a client solution like [MQWeb app](https://github.com/fbraem/mqwebapp) and you want MQWeb to serve the static content then you need to set `mq.web.app` property to the document root of the web application:

     mq.web.app=${application.dir}/mqwebapp

+When you use a client solution that is located on another server, you need to set `mq.web.app.cors-origin` to avoid the error
+*"No 'Access-Control-Allow-Origin' header is present on the requested resource”*.
+If for example node.js listens to port 8080, then you need to set this as
+follows:

+    mq.web.app.cors-origin=http://<your_host>:8080

 Connection Mode
 ---------------